 In around 10-20% of cases, UAE may be required again later on.
 Your specialist will discuss this with you.

-When they are possible, myomectomies are effective operations.
+When they are appropriate, myomectomies are effective.
 However, in some cases the fibroids grow back.

 Read more about treating fibroids.

 If your heavy periods are not caused by fibroids, several surgical procedures can be carried out, including: